phonopy/phono3py/doc/auxiliary-tools.rst

 value is smaller than some ratio (see :ref:`kdeplot_density_ratio`) of the maximum density.

-The following plot is drawn with a
-19x19x19 mesh and nbins=200 and the ``Si-PBEsol`` example is used to generate the data.
+The following plot is drawn with a 19x19x19 mesh and nbins=200 and the ``Si-PBEsol`` example is used to generate the data.
+The colormap of 'jet' in matplotlib is used.

 .. |ikde| image:: Si-kdeplot.png
         :width: 50%